Important information about the Healthy Start scheme

 If you are on Income-related Employment and Support Allowance, you’ll need to claim Child Tax Credit (only if you already have an existing Tax Credits claim) or switch to Universal Credit to continue to qualify for Healthy Start once your baby is born.
 Your ‘limited capability for work’ status should carry over to Universal Credit without automatically requiring you to undergo another medical assessment.
 However, please remember, most people will have their capability for work reviewed at regular intervals.

 You can ask your midwife or health visitor about claiming Healthy Start.
 You can also find an application form on the Healthy Start website.
-From 6th April 2020, you don’t have to get your application signed by a health professional.
-However, you may be asked to provide evidence of your eligibility for Healthy Start at any time.

 Healthy Start is currently worth £4.25 per week.

 If you have more than one eligible child, you get a payment for each, so, for example, if you have one child under one and one under four you would get three payments a week.
+There is no limit to the number of children you can claim for.

 Healthy Start vouchers are accepted at many shops and most supermarkets.
 You can check for retailers near you on the Healthy Start website.
 If you cannot use a voucher in shops within a reasonable distance of your home, you can be paid the value of the voucher instead.

-Healthy Start prepaid card can be used anywhere that accepts Mastercard® and sells the eligible healthy start food items
+Healthy Start prepaid card can be used anywhere that accepts Mastercard® and sells the eligible healthy start food items.

 If you have further questions and would like to contact our advice team please use our advice contact form below or call us.